-The Case Management service offers information and support to individuals and those that care for others to meet their needs of remaining independent at home.
-They assist with short and long term planning to determine which service may be best for them.
+Our Case Management offers information and support to individuals and those that care for others to meet their need to remain independent.
+They assist with determining which services may be best for them.

 No fees for Case Management service.